HPAI-BSC/prompt_engine/configs/README.md

                 Optional.
 Defaults to 3.
 Indicates the number of KNN selected examples before reranking.
 The number of selected examples will be (n_rank * K)

     -evaluators: (Optional)
         If OpenMedQA is selected, it defines the LLMs used as judges.
 It allows the inclusion of multiple evaluators.
+        An example can be seen in 'aloe_openmedqa.yaml'.
 Each entry must have the following format:

         - model (str.
 Mandatory)
             Path of the model to use.
 It can be either a local or Hugging Face path.